2018 - 2019 SCLEAMemorandum of Understanding: Article 14: Hours and Overtime

 For the convenience of employees, work schedules will be posted in advance.

 Overtime for the non-exempt employee is divided into statutory overtime and non-statutory overtime.
 Statutory overtime is overtime that is required by law.
-Currently, for the non-sworn, non-exempt employee it is defined as all hours worked in excess of 40 hours in a regular 7 day work period.
-Statutory overtime for the sworn, non-exempt employee is defined as all hours worked in excess of 86 hours in a 14 day work period (which currently coincides with the pay period).
+Currently, for the non-sworn, non-exempt employee it is defined as all hours worked in excess of forty (40) hours in a regular 7-day work period.
+Statutory overtime for the sworn, non-exempt employee is defined as all hours worked in excess of eighty-six (86) hours in a 14-day work period (which currently coincides with the pay period).

-Non-statutory overtime for the non-sworn, non-exempt employee is defined as hours in paid status in excess of 40 hours in a 7 day work period.
-For the sworn, non-exempt employee and for the exempt employee, non-statutory overtime is defined as hours in paid status in excess of 80 in a regular 14 day work period.
-Non-statutory overtime for all employees is also defined as hours in paid status in excess of the normal full-time daily work shift established by the Department Head or any other circumstance except Article 13.6 where overtime pay is provided in this Memorandum.
+Non-statutory overtime for the non-sworn, non-exempt employee is defined as hours in paid status, except sick leave, in excess of forty (40) hours in a 7-day work period.
+For the sworn, non-exempt employee and for the exempt employee, non-statutory overtime is defined as hours in paid status, except sick leave, in excess of eighty (80) in a regular 14-day work period.
+Non-statutory overtime for all employees is also defined as hours in paid status, except sick leave, in excess of the normal full-time daily work shift established by the Department Head or any other circumstance except Section 14.6 where overtime pay is provided in this Memorandum.

 A Department Head may require and authorize an employee to work overtime if such overtime is essential to the continuing efficient operation of the department in which the employee works.
 No employee shall work overtime unless authorized by the employee’s designated supervisor.

-Statutory overtime shall be earned at the rate of one and one half (1-1/2) hours for each one (1) hour of overtime worked.
-Non-statutory overtime shall be earned at the rate of one (1) hour for each one (1) hour of overtime worked.
+Overtime shall be earned at the rate of one and one half (1-1/2) hours for each one (1) hour of overtime worked.

-Exempt employees shall be compensated for accrued overtime either in cash at the employee's base hourly rate or as compensatory time off.
-Non-exempt employees shall first be compensated for statutory overtime in cash at the employee's regular rate of pay.
-Additional overtime earned by the non-exempt employee shall be compensated either in cash at the employee's base hourly rate or as compensatory time off.
+- Exempt employees shall be compensated for accrued overtime either in cash at the employee’s base hourly rate or as compensatory time off.
+Non-exempt employees shall first be compensated for statutory overtime in cash at the employee’s regular rate of pay.
+Additional overtime earned by the non-exempt employee shall be compensated either in cash at the employee’s base hourly rate or as compensatory time off.
 The employee assigned to overtime shall make a choice whether to be compensated in cash or in compensatory time until a maximum of forty (40) hours of compensatory time have been accrued.
-The Department Head in each County Department has the right to specify how an employee will be compensated for overtime after (40) hours of compensatory time have been accumulated and until a maximum of (120) hours of compensatory time have been accumulated.
-When (120) hours of compensatory time are accumulated, the Department will compensate the employee in cash for any additional overtime worked.
+The Department Head in each County department has the right to specify how an employee will be compensated for overtime after (40) hours of compensatory time have been accumulated and until a maximum of one hundred and twenty (120) hours of compensatory time have been accumulated.
+When one hundred twenty (120) hours of compensatory time are accumulated, the department will compensate the employee in cash for any additional overtime worked.

 No employee shall take compensatory time off without prior approval of the employee’s Department Head.
 The Department Head shall attempt to schedule such time off at the time agreeable to the employee.